 It could be that you are looking to improve on a relationship that already works well for you but need some changes.
 It could be that the relationship has broken down and you would like support, from an neutral person outside of your relationship to figure out the way forward.
 It could be that you would like to end the relationship and would like some help to come to agreements and amicable ways of separating.
 Or it could be that you are not sure what you want.
 I offer a space to explore all options.

 Can I claim for therapy on my insurance?
-Yes, I am recognised by AXA PPP and BUPA so you can claim through those routes/I can invoice them directly.
+Yes, I am recognised by AXA PPP, BUPA, Aviva and Vitality Health so you can claim through those routes/I can invoice them directly.
 Alternatively I also work with some EAP providers.